DaemoniaX/Angular-Ecommerce/README.md

 * Product catalog pagination and filtering
 * Shopping cart persistent across sessions
 * Integration with RESTful API for CRUD operations
+* Fully able to works with the upcomming backend

 ---